Bogin, Munns & Munns P.A.

 Government Error

-Sometimes the government denies claims by mistake.
+Sometimes, the government denies claims by mistake.
 While USCIS rarely admits to doing so, mistakes do happen.

 Examples of such errors could include misreading or misinterpreting evidence, overlooking or misapplying legal standards, or failing to consider all of the evidence submitted.
-If you believe that USCIS made a mistake denying your claim, you could appeal the decision or request that USCIS reopen your case.
+If you believe that USCIS made a mistake in denying your claim, you could appeal the decision or request that USCIS reopen your case.

 Failure to Cooperate